MicrosoftDocs/Viva/Viva/glint/setup/custom-access.md

 - **access type**:
   - The survey uuid of the program that users have customized access for, or
   - "GOAL" when exporting Focus Area access for users.
 - **Attribute columns**: Other columns in the export are based on your organization's attributes and values that are used to grant custom access.
-Add new columns and values to grant new access.
+To grant new access, add new columns and values .

 ### Example